Last Updated on by

 At 19.9 oz, this is one of the heavier jackets in our review, but offers enough insulation for those shoulder season days or early morning starts when temps are around zero and also enough breathability and ventilation points to keep things cool and comfortable in far warmer conditions.
 Features-wise, the MX ticks every box admirably, boasting a total of five exterior pockets (two hand, two chest, one sleeve), an adjustable hood, and adjustable velcro cuffs.

-In a nutshell, this is a massively popular jacket that we’re fairly sure everyone in the outdoor community would be wearing in every season except summer if it wasn’t for its hefty price tag.
+In a nutshell, this is a massively popular jacket that we’re fairly sure everyone in the outdoor community would be wearing in every season except summer if it wasn’t for its hefty price tag (check here for deals).

 For those in search of a beefier softshell to see them through the colder months, the Patagonia Adze might just be what you’re looking for.
 With a 3-layer construction comprising a chunky fleece lining, Polartec Windbloc membrane, and tough polyester outer, the Adze is one of the warmest softshells we’ve come across.
 Add to that its ability to deal with a dose of light rain or snow, excellent breathability, and superbly cozy feel and you have a four-season softshell that’s sure to be a hit with anyone hitting the trails in less than perfect conditions.